Archimedes (crater)

 Archimedes is a large lunar impact crater on the eastern edges of the Mare Imbrium.
-Its diameter is 81 km.
+It was named by the IAU in 1935.

 Description

 The diameter of Archimedes is the largest of any crater on the Mare Imbrium.
 The rim has a significant outer rampart brightened with ejecta and the upper portion of a terraced inner wall, but lacks the ray system associated with younger craters.
 A triangular promontory extends 30 kilometers from the southeast of the rim.

 The interior of the crater lacks a central peak, and is flooded with lava.
 It is devoid of significant raised features, although there are a few tiny meteor craters near the rim.
 Scattered wisps of bright ray material lie across the floor, most likely deposited by the impact that created Autolycus.

+Archimedes is a crater of Upper (Late) Imbrian age.

 Surroundings

 To the south of Archimedes extends the Montes Archimedes, a mountainous region.
 On the southeastern rim is the Palus Putredinis, a lava-flooded plain containing a system of rilles named the Rimae Archimedes, which extends over 150 kilometers.
 North-northwest of Archimedes stand the Montes Spitzbergen, a string of peaks in the Mare Imbrium.
 East of Archimedes is the crater Autolycus.
 Northeast of Archimedes is the prominent crater Aristillus.
 The lava plain between Archimedes, Aristillus, and Autolycus forms the Sinus Lunicus bay of Mare Imbrium.
 A wrinkle ridge leads away from Archimedes toward the north-northwest, crossing this mare.